MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 A report layout determines the look of a report.
 It controls which data fields of a report dataset appear, how they're arranged, styled, and more.
 A report may have more than one layout, which you can then switch among as needed.

+When there are multiple companies in the application, the layouts are set on a per-company basis.
+So the same report in one company can have a different layout in another company.

 ## Get started

 There are two ways to set which layout a report uses.
 One way is from the **Report Layout Selection** page, the other way is from the **Report Layouts** page.
 Each page has advantages, for example: